danny-fla/dl-construction/README.md

 ## **Credits**
 ### **Media**
-- The icons used in the facilities section were taken from Font Awesome.
+- The icons used in the facilities section were taken from [Font Awesome](https://fontawesome.com/).
-- The fonts used for the web page were taken from Google Fonts.
+- The fonts used for the web page were taken from [Google Fonts](https://fonts.google.com/).
-- The image used for the hero image and the images in the gallery were taken from OCC Construction.
+- The image used for the hero image and the images in the gallery were taken from [OCC Construction](https://occo.ie/).
 - The video used in the gallery was taken from YouTube.
-- The image used on the Quote Us and Thank You section was taken from https://the-passenger.de/2019/10/03/liffey-river-dublin/.
+- The image used on the Quote Us and Thank You section was taken from [The Passenger](https://the-passenger.de/2019/10/03/liffey-river-dublin/).
-- The image used for the favicon was made using https://favicon.io/favicon-generator/.
+- The image used for the favicon was made using [favicon.io](https://favicon.io/favicon-generator/).
 ### **Content**
-- The navigation bar section was inspired by [WebDevSimplified](https://www.youtube.com/watch?v=At4B7A4GOPg).
+- The navigation bar and Javascript used was inspired by [WebDevSimplified](https://www.youtube.com/watch?v=At4B7A4GOPg).
-- The contact form is inspired by [Tahmin Ahmid].
+- The contact form is inspired by [Tahmin Ahmid](https://www.youtube.com/watch?v=t_GpKEwyw1c&t=467s).